swsamleo/wei_shao.github.io/_pages/about.md

-I am currently engaged as an IWY (Impossible Without You) Research Scientist at [CSIRO Data61](https://research.csiro.au/cybersecurity-quantum-systems/people/staff/).
+I am currently engaged as an IWY (Impossible Without You) Research Scientist at [CSIRO Data61](https://research.csiro.au/cybersecurity-quantum-systems/people/staff/), visiting researcher at UC Davis and adjunct fellow at RMIT University.
 Previously, I held a position as a Postdoctoral Researcher at UC Davis, under the mentorship of IEEE Fellow [Junshan Zhang](https://scholar.google.com/citations?user=UtAdFs8AAAAJ&hl=en), following a similar stint at Arizona State University.

 ### Research Interest